Litter and Illegal Rubbish Dumping

 A wide range of materials can be dropped off at the Frankston Regional Recycling and Recovery Centre (FRRRC) - a discounted charge for hard waste applies to Frankston City residents.
 Visit the FRRRC page for more information.

 - Hard waste and green waste collections

-- Council’s Recycling and Safe Disposal Directory
+- Council’s A - Z Waste and Recycling Directory

 This directory lists comprehensive information on where to dispose of your unwanted goods appropriately.

 P. 1300 322 322

 Adobe Acrobat is used to view Portable Document Files (PDF).
 Download the latest version of Adobe Reader from the Adobe website (the Adobe website opens in a new window).